 The post Autumn Leaves first appeared on Teaching With Orff.

-Drip, Drop, Pitter, Patter, and Explore!
+]]>The post Drip, Drop, Pitter, Patter, and Explore! first appeared on Teaching With Orff.

-Spring is in the air, or so we hope!
+]]>Spring is in the air, or so we hope!
 The weather is often a topic of conversation, and the sounds of spring offer a wonderful opportunity to sing, say, dance and play in the music classroom.

 Music educators usually agree that some important goals for the youngest learners through the end of first grade include developing tuneful singing, steady beat, and experiencing musical opposites.
 Learning classroom procedures, building independence at making a circle, moving appropriately in the music room to access supplies, handling instruments with care, and expressing their thoughts through creative movement are becoming more natural with each passing week.
 Along this train of thought, students are guided to begin barred instrument exploration.
 They always seem to be asking when will it be their turn to play ‘those big instruments’!